Linear algebra and group theory: 8e. Exercises

 \begin{exercise} Prove that for the usual matrices $A,B\in M_N(\mathbb C)$ we have

 where $\sigma^+$ denotes the set of eigenvalues, taken with multiplicities. \end{exercise}

-As a remark, we have seen in the above that $\sigma(AB)=\sigma(BA)$ holds outside $\{0\}$, and the equality on $\{0\}$ holds as well, because $AB$ is invertible if and only if $BA$ is invertible.
-However, in what regards the eigenvalues taken with multiplicities, things are more tricky here, and the answer should be somewhere inside your linear algebra knowledge.
+As a remark, we have seen that $\sigma(AB)=\sigma(BA)$ holds outside $\{0\}$, and the equality on $\{0\}$ holds as well, because $AB$ is invertible if and only if $BA$ is invertible.
+However, in what regards the eigenvalues taken with multiplicities, things are more tricky.